alfiedotwtf/AABillFAQ/README.md

 * How may an individual seek legal advice wrt the receipt of a TAN/TAR/TCN without risking noncompliance or violating nondisclosure?

+* Is it legal to implement international code review practices that would render a stealth implementation of a TAN/TAR/TCN impossible?